 - Protects and tonifies the eyes

-By supporting the inner and outer skin, Amalaki supports a host of health functions that are dependent on healthy inner skin lining the digestive system and organs.
-For example, the skin that lines the heart and arteries are uniquely supported by Amalaki.
+By supporting the inner and outer skin, Amalaki supports a set of health functions that are dependent on healthy inner skin lining the digestive system and organs.
+For instance, the skin that lines the heart and arteries are uniquely supported by Amalaki.
 For the outer skin, Amalaki supplementation helps develop that radiance and clarity of the skin.
 Amalaki is sometimes used topically and is a powerful ingredient in Ayurvedic skin care.

 Energetics of Amalaki